NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ## Example Notebook Code

-With the appropriate libraries installed into the Jupyet environment, the following code can be placed in one cell in a notebook, or split across multiple cells, and executed to produce quick graphs:
+With the appropriate libraries installed into the Jupyter environment, the following code can be placed in one cell in a notebook, or split across multiple cells, and executed to produce quick graphs:

 ```python
 import chart_studio.plotly as py